Lal Thanhawla: Career

 Lal Thanhawla started his career as Recorder in the office of Inspector of Schools under the Mizoram District Council, which was in turn under the Government of Assam.
 After that, he joined the Assam Co-operative Apex Bank as Assistant.
-In 1966, he joined the underground movement called Mizo National Front (MNF) as Foreign Secretary.
+In 1966, he joined the Mizo National Front (MNF) underground movement as Foreign Secretary.
 He was captured and imprisoned at Silchar jail.
 After his release in 1967 he joined the Indian National Congress (INC) party.
-He was immediately appointed to the Chief Organiser of the Aizawl District Congress Committee.
-In 1973 he was elected President of the Mizoram Pradesh Congress Committee (MPCC), a branch of the Indian National Congress, and continued to win the presidency in every election till date.
+He was immediately appointed as Chief Organiser of the Aizawl District Congress Committee.
+In 1973 he was elected President of the Mizoram Pradesh Congress Committee (MPCC), a branch of the Indian National Congress, and continued to win the presidency in every election until 2021.
 In 1978 and 1979 he was elected as a Legislator in Union Territory Elections.

 In 1984, under his leadership, the Congress party swept the Union Territory and Thanhawla became the Chief Minister.
-In 1986, when the Mizoram Peace Accord was signed between India and MNF, he stepped down from his office to make way for Laldenga, the leader of MNF, to become the Chief Minister.
+In 1986, when the Mizoram Peace Accord was signed between the Indian government and the MNF, he stepped down from his office to make way for Laldenga, the leader of the MNF, to become the Chief Minister.
 This was part of the negotiation and settlement of the accord, and he was designated Deputy Chief Minister.
-Then Mizoram was declared a full state of India.
+Mizoram was consequently declared a full state of India.
 In the first Mizoram Legislative Assembly election held in 1987, he was elected and after Laldenga was toppled through defections, became the Chief Minister in 1988.
-He continued the office after being re-elected in the 1989 and 1993 elections.
-In 1998 he lost the election.
-He eventually reclaimed in the 2003 elections.
+He continued in office after being re-elected in the 1989 and 1993 elections.
+In 1998 he lost his position after the election, which he eventually reclaimed in the 2003 elections.

 In the 2013 Mizoram Assembly Elections, Thanhawla led the ruling Congress party to a victory winning 34 seats in the 40-member legislative assembly, two seats more than in the 2008 election.
 The major opposition party Mizo National Front (MNF) barely won five seats, while Mizoram People's Conference (MPC) won just one seat.
 In the 2018 Mizoram Assembly Elections, he lost the election for the second time.

 In November 2021, Thanhawla announced his voluntary retirement from party leadership, saying to The Indian Express: "Politics is in my blood and I can never shrug it off.
 But I do think it is high time that I make way for someone younger.
 I am a grand old man now."
-President of INC, Sonia Gandhi formally accepted his resignation on 4 December.
+The INC President, Sonia Gandhi formally accepted his resignation on 4 December.
 The next day, Gandhi appointed him as a member of the Congress Working Committee, and Lalsawta as the new President of MPCC.